elliotleal0-bit/IT-HelpDesk-System/README.md

-# IT- osTicket Creating a ticket until resolution
+# IT- Help Desk Ticket Lifecycle Demonstration
 # Description
 This demonstration outlines logging on to osTicket through Azure and a Virtual Machine, creating a ticket and completing until resolution
 # Enviornments and Technologies Used